Achierius/aolc/index.md

 # aocl

+## Usage
+In order to use the functions implemented thus far, simply run `make lib` and link the generated static library `lib/aolc.a`.

 ## Overview
 In essence, this project is implementation of `<string.h>` in assembly.
 In particular, this repository contains reimplementations of all functions